The Essential Steps to Follow When Buying Property in Phuket, Thailand

 Good Legal Representation

-The first step is finding a good lawyer, and it is best to ensure you have the right legal representation before even starting your search for a property.
+The first step when you are looking for real estate in Phuket is finding a good lawyer, and it is best to ensure you have the right legal representation before even starting your search for a property.
 Foreign property ownership is subject to Thai law, which in some cases restricts the type of residence you are able to buy.

 If you don’t have the right lawyer, you could waste your time viewing properties that don’t give you the legal ownership guarantees you are looking for.
 And if you are flying to Thailand specifically to hunt down the perfect home, that is time you cannot afford to waste.